Mantapsan

 Political prisoners were reportedly forced to dig tunnels into the southern side of the mountain, at the nuclear test site near P'unggye-ri.
 The horizontal tunnels are believed to be two to three meters wide and high and hundreds of meters long.
 This is where the detonations of the North Korean nuclear tests in 2006, 2009, 2013 and 2016 occurred.

-International analysts believe that the sixth and largest explosion, to this date the last, "made the mountain bulge sideways by about 12 feet and collapse vertically by about a foot and a half", with one seismologist describing the subsequent reaction as the mountain "pancaking".
+International analysts believe that the sixth and largest explosion, as of January 2024 the last, "made the mountain bulge sideways by about 12 feet and collapse vertically by about a foot and a half", with one seismologist describing the subsequent reaction as the mountain "pancaking".

 Hwasong concentration camp, at 549 km2 the largest North Korean concentration camp, is located between Mantapsan and Myŏnggan (Hwasŏng).